alisonbuss/crud-angular6/README_LANG_EN.md

 ## In process of translation...

-# crud-angular6
+# publish-articles-angular

 <h3 align="center">
-    crud-angular6 <br/>Creating a simple CRUD in Angular 6 using (json-server)
+    publish-articles-angular <br/>Angular App for Publication of Articles, using a Rest API (json-server)
 </h3>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.